 While most sound providers offer system packages of various sizes (usually with the biggest called the “A” rig, the next size down the “B” rig, etc.), not every package is the exact correct formulation for every gig.
 Variables usually come into play, and we need to be flexible in this regard.

 We also must work to educate our various customer bases.
-Last month my company was asked to handle a corporate event in the same ballroom we’d worked successfully twice before.
+I recall my company being asked to handle a corporate event in the same ballroom we’d worked successfully twice before.
 Knowing the room, we could have easily just supplied the same rig and had a “good enough” show.
 And in fact, the client, who was the same client as with the previous gigs, wanted us to bring the same system.

 But in looking at the floor plan for this particular event, I realized that we should do things a bit differently – in this case, adding some delay stacks and also a few front fills.
 I talked at length with the client about coverage versus volume, and how the additions to the system would result in better overall coverage for the specific configuration of this event.
 After the show, the client noted how much he appreciated our attention to detail as well as the extra work involved in getting it exactly right.